This area guide is for Battersea and Clapham Junction. To read about Battersea Park and Nine Elms, click here.

 - Battersea Library has a wide range of books available, as well as a study space and activities for kids.

 Battersea, particularly the south end of the area, is often referred to as ‘between the commons’.
-Clapham Common provides ponds, skate park, running track and bowling green, and borders the area to the west, while Wandsworth Common to the east is slightly smaller and offers a nature centre, as well as tennis courts and a cafe.
-To the north lies Battersea Park, which is a day out in itself, with a children’s zoo, boating lake, sports pitches and many acres of nature trails to explore on foot or on one of the recumbent bikes that can be hired for use in the park.
+Clapham Common provides ponds, a skate park, running track and bowling green, and borders the area to the west, while Wandsworth Common to the east is slightly smaller and offers a nature centre, as well as tennis courts and a cafe.
+To the north lies Battersea Park, which is a day out in itself, with a children’s zoo, boating lake, mini golf, Go Ape, sports pitches and many acres of nature trails to explore on foot or on one of the recumbent bikes that can be hired for use in the park.

 Battersea on the river